jep5517/Project-5/data/README.md

 The dataset comes from the Kaggle link below.
 We use the Kaggle "train" set as our main dataset before the train/test split.
 It is renamed "policy_data" in this repo:

 https://www.kaggle.com/datasets/ifteshanajnin/carinsuranceclaimprediction-classification?resource=download&select=train.csv

+The dataset is a collection of information about different car insurance policies at a given point in time.
+No further information, such as source or valuation date, was provided.